programmer-rahul/devsync/README.md

    http://localhost:3000/
    ```

+## 🤝 Contributing

+Your input can help shape DevSync!
+Whether you've found a bug, have a feature suggestion, or want to fix a typo, your contribution is invaluable.
+Check out our [contribution guidelines](CONTRIBUTING.md)  to get started!

 ## 💖 Support Us

 Enjoying this project?
 Give it a 🌟 star to help others find it and to motivate continued development.

+## 🪪 License

+This project is licensed under the [MIT License](LICENSE).